 Maintenance for Homeowners: This flyer describes general maintenance activities that help keep your disconnected downspout and simple stormwater management retrofit in working shape.

-Maintaining Your Stormwater Management Facility Homeowner for Commercial and Industrial Customers: Generally speaking, commercial and industrial stormwater management facilities require more regular maintenance because of the larger facility size and complexity of the stormwater management systems.
+Maintaining Stormwater Management Facilities on Private Property: Generally speaking, commercial and industrial stormwater management facilities require more regular maintenance because of the larger facility size and complexity of the stormwater management systems.
 This guide includes detailed information on properly maintaining your stormwater facilities.

 Maintenance Guidance for Wildlife in Stormwater Facilities: For facilities that include native vegetation such as vegetated swales or ponds, this reference will help determine maintenance procedures when wildlife impact is a concern.